-Mrs Russon (Class Teacher)
+Mrs Paganuzzi and Mrs Shorthouse (Class Teacher)

-Mrs Gourlay and Mrs Hall (Support Staff)
+Mrs Gourlay (Support Staff)

 Pegasus class have had a great week which included our trip to Hatfield House and an outdoor learning session.
 At Hatfield House we were privileged enough to meet Henry VIII.
 His wife Catherine Parr kindly schooled us in royal etiquette and we sang him a song.
 We went on to meet the head of armoury where we were taught about the different weapons used during Tudor times.
 Everyone had a great time and the children were a real credit to Manland School and their parents.